-- ► To safely fold up the seat, grasp the seat by the seat frame, by the backrest or by the legrest adapter.
-Never use the legrests themselves to fold up the seat as these do not provide a firm handhold. - After folding up the seat, shake it to verify that it is firmly locked.
-A seat which is not firmly locked could fall back to its starting position and result in severe crushing injuries.
+- Before replacing the battery, adjust the back support and leg support to vertical positions to reduce shear forces. - To safely fold up the seat up, grasp the seat frame.
+Never use the leg supports themselves for folding up, as they do not offer a secure grip. - After folding up the seat, shake it to verify that it is firmly fixed in place.
+A seat that is not firmly fixed in place could fall back to its starting position and result in severe crushing injuries.